Medicare Skilled Nursing Facility Prospective Payment System

 The Minimum Data Set (MDS)

-The MDS places a patient into a diagnostic category and the SNF receives a lump sum payment based on that category for all the services the patient requires.
-The services are billed through the SNF, rather than the individual clinician(s) who rendered the services.
-Unlike Part B, Current Procedural Terminology (CPT®) codes are not used for billing purposes under the SNF PPS.
+The MDS places a patient into a diagnostic category.
+The SNF receives a lump sum payment based on that category for all the services the patient requires.
+The services are billed through the SNF rather than the individual clinician(s) who rendered the services.
+Unlike Part B, Current Procedural Terminology (CPT®) codes are not used for billing in this model.
 However, they may be used to track services for administrative and productivity purposes.
 Each facility has its own criteria for tracking services and determining productivity, but these rules are separate from payment policy.
-(See also: Calculating Productivity)
+(See also: Productivity)

-• Although minutes of therapy no longer drive SNF payments, CMS still requires SNFs to report the minutes of therapy provided to prevent stinting on care.
+• Although minutes of therapy no longer drive SNF payments, CMS still requires SNFs to report the minutes of therapy provided to prevent underdelivering care and to track compliance with regulatory requirements.

 • Clinicians are ethically bound to deliver services that they believe are appropriate for a patient based on their independent clinical judgment.

-• An inflexible rule governing clinical practice (e.g., "evaluations must never exceed 15 minutes") is inappropriate.
-Clinicians should conduct an evaluation that provides the information necessary to make a diagnosis and develop a plan of care.
+• Administrative mandates (e.g., "evaluations must never exceed 15 minutes") are inappropriate.
+Clinicians should conduct and bill accordingly for an evaluation that provides the information necessary to make a diagnosis and develop a plan of care.

-• It should be up to the discretion of the SLP as to what comprises evaluation versus treatment.
-Valuable information may be gathered through dynamic observation of the patient performing therapeutic activities in addition to administration of standardized or formal testing.
+• Valuable information may be gathered through dynamic observation of the patient performing therapeutic activities in addition to administration of standardized or formal testing.

 The Patient-Driven Payment Model (PDPM)

-The Medicare Patient-Driven Payment Model (PDPM) is a major overhaul to the SNF PPS.
-It is designed to address concerns that a payment system based on the volume of services provided creates inappropriate financial incentives.
-This revised payment methodology is driven by the patient’s clinical characteristics rather than the number of therapy minutes provided.
-Other significant elements of the PDPM include the use of Section O of the MDS to track the delivery of therapy services and a limitation on the use of group and concurrent therapy [ZIP] combined at 25% of all therapy provided to the patient, per discipline.
-PDPM was implemented on October 1, 2019.
+The Medicare PDPM, implemented on October 1, 2019, was a major overhaul to the SNF PPS.
+This model addresses concerns that a volume-based payment system creates financial incentives to provide unnecessary care.
+PDPM is driven by the patient’s clinical characteristics, not by the number of therapy minutes provided.
+PDPM uses Section O of the MDS to track the delivery of therapy services, including a limitation on the use of group and concurrent therapy [ZIP] combined at 25% of all therapy provided to the patient, per discipline.

 Speech-Language Pathology Case-Mix Factors

-Under PDPM, payment for patients with speech-language pathology needs will be determined by the presence of the following five case-mix factors:
+Under PDPM, payment for patients with speech-language pathology needs are determined by the presence of the following five case-mix factors:

-2. the presence of one or more of twelve comorbidities (aphasia; CVA, TIA, or stroke; hemiplegia or hemiparesis; TBI; tracheostomy care while a resident; ventilator or respirator while a resident; laryngeal cancer; apraxia; dysphagia; ALS; oral cancers; speech and language deficits)
+2. the presence of one or more of 12 comorbidities (aphasia; CVA, TIA, or stroke; hemiplegia or hemiparesis; TBI; tracheostomy care while a resident; ventilator or respirator while a resident; laryngeal cancer; apraxia; dysphagia; ALS; oral cancers; speech and language deficits);

 5. a cognitive impairment.